9th8/up-to-date-real-world-haskell/19-error-handling.md

 Normally, when an exception is thrown, but not caught anywhere, the program will crash and will display the exception to standard error.
-With a dynamic exception, however, the system will not know how to display this, so you will simply see an unhelpful \"unknown exception\" message.
+With a dynamic exception, however, the system will not know how to display this, so you will simply see an unhelpful "unknown exception" message.
 We can provide a utility so that application writers can simply say `main = handleSqlError $ do ...`, and have confidence that any exceptions thrown (in that thread) will be displayed.
-Here\'s how to write `handleSqlError`:
+Here's how to write `handleSqlError`:

 ``` example